-Biochemistry majors may perform their research in the laboratories of faculty members from the UT Southwestern biochemistry, internal medicine, pharmacology and physiology as available.
+Biochemistry majors may perform their research in the laboratories of faculty members from UT Southwestern biochemistry, internal medicine, pharmacology and physiology departments as available.

-High school students need an interest in science and an aptitude for chemistry, biology, mathematics, computers and physics.
+High school students need an interest in science and an aptitude for chemistry, biology, mathematics, computer science and physics.
 A background in these classes will help ensure success at the undergraduate level.

 Bachelor of Science: Actuarial science, biochemistry, biology, chemistry, geosciences, mathematics, molecular biology, physics